daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

     let variance: f64 = ...

     let mut rng = rand::thread_rng();
-    let normal = Normal::new(mean, variance.sqrt);
+    let normal = Normal::new(mean, variance.sqrt());

     let x = normal.ind_sample(&mut rng);

 The ``kolmogorov_smirnov`` library includes a binary for generating sequences of independently distributed Normal deviates.
-It can be called with the following usage.
+It has the following usage.

 ::

     cargo run --bin normal <num_deviates> <mean> <variance>

-The ``-q`` option is useful too in order to suppress ``cargo`` build messages in the output.
+The ``-q`` option is useful too for suppressing ``cargo`` build messages in the output.

 Sequences from :math:`N(0, 1)`, :math:`N(0, 2)`, and :math:`N(1, 1)` are
 included in the
 `Github repository <https://github.com/daithiocrualaoich/kolmogorov_smirnov>`_.

-:math:`N(0, 2)` is largely included just to be deliberately annoying, calculating :math:`\sqrt{2}` and drawing attention to the limitations of the floating point represention of irrational numbers. #trololo
+:math:`N(0, 2)` is included mainly just to troll, calculating :math:`\sqrt{2}` and drawing attention to the limitations of the floating point represention of irrational numbers.

 .. sourcecode:: bash